FelixBeauchamp/Rhu-Bickque-3/README.md

 # Rhu-Bickque-3
 Projet S4 de la meilleure équipe

 After importing this code in your IDE it is important to add some libraries.
-We used PyCharm for this proect, so the explanation will be based on that IDE.
+We used PyCharm for this project, so the explanation will be based on that IDE.

+###Import Packages###
+There are two ways to import the packages on PyCharm.
+The first one is through the requirements.txt file:

+1. When you open requirements.txt or a Python file on a project that contains requirements.txt, PyCharm checks whether all the packages specified in requirements.txt are installed for the current Python interpreter.

+2. Notification on the requirements
+If any packages are missing, a notification bar is displayed at the top of the editor.
+Click Install requirements.

+The other method is to do it manuallly like so:

 The libraries that have to be included are :